pluckabee/sketch-ts-claire/README.md

 Error handling of a bad artboard id is the same as document id, although perhaps they should just be sent to the document main page

 More tests, I got a bit carried away with features

+The data normalisers and the data types should be in the same place probably...